golmansax/react-bind-mixin/README.md

 # React Bind Mixin

 A React mixin used to simplify the binding between components and data stores.
+Can be plugged into virtually any Flux implementation!

 ## Sample Usage
 Given a Store with the following API: